 First off, we have Scrappy-Doo.
-Scrappy is actually a character in the same show as Scooby and is also a Great Dane.
+Scrappy is a character in the same show as Scooby and a Great Dane with a similar upper body but stubby puppy legs.
 However, instead of representing a full-grown Dane, Scrappy is a Great Dane puppy.

 Another “great” example of a Great Dane character is Marmaduke from the movie and comic strip entitled “Marmaduke.”

 Marmaduke is more of a classic-looking Great Dane, without the rougher features given to Scooby-Doo.
-Please take a look at our article on Marmaduke for more information on him.
+Please look at our article on Marmaduke for more information on him.

 Scooby-Doo is an iconic fictional character.
 Nearly everyone on the planet has at least heard the name Scooby-Doo, and most people know exactly what he looks like and sounds like- particularly in the United States.